-Daktacort cream is not an effective treatment option for ringworm and can make your condition worse.
+Daktacort cream is not a recommended treatment option for ringworm as the steroid can make your condition worse.
 Anti-fungal treatments containing clotrimazole should be used to treat ringworm and are effective in the treatment of nappy rash that is caused by fungi.

 Daktacort Cream on the face

 Daktacort cream should not be used to treat skin conditions on the face unless it is prescribed by your GP.

 Daktacort cream contains the steroid hydrocortisone, which can cause damage to sensitive areas of skin such as the face and genitals.

 If you are suffering from eczema or any other skin condition that is affecting your face you should speak to a doctor or pharmacist for advice.